 11. About Time (2013)

-About Time is the story of Tim Lake (Domhnall Gleeson), a young man whose entire life flipped on its head on his 21st birthday.
+About Time is the story of Tim Lake (played by Domhnall Gleeson), a young man whose life is flipped on its head on his 21st birthday.
 Why?
 Because he learns a secret: the men of the Lake family can time travel!

 The film takes us along with Tim in his pursuit of love and happiness.
 He makes mistakes and use his supernatural ability to fix them.
 He has a good heart and ultimately makes good choices.